 I then became a student activist at the University of Puerto Rico, advocating for the independence of Puerto Rico.
+Though I never partook in armed attacks, my political views were shaped by my association with one of the founders of an underground armed movement.
 My activism heightened during the struggle to oust the U.S. Navy from Vieques in 1999.
-At the time, I was transitioning from Columbia University to Dartmouth College to pursue a doctoral degree in mathematics.
-My political activism, among other things, would drag me back to New York City in 2001.
+At the time, I was transitioning from Columbia University to Dartmouth College to pursue doctoral studies in mathematics.
+My political activism would drag me back to New York City in 2001.

 On May 5, 2000, I was arrested at Yankee Stadium for participating in a direct action protest with six comrades (see picture below), for which we were charged with several misdemeanors.
 However, this was the only case in the history of the Vieques struggle (which spanned decades and involved hundreds of arrests in Puerto Rico, New York, D.C., and other places) where the charges were dismissed “in the interest of justice.”

 I also performed a seven-day hunger strike in front of the White House in June of 2000.
 Here’s a letter I wrote to President Clinton during that episode.
 Here’s a clip of my interview with Amy Goodman in 2000, announcing the hunger strike.
 (I stutter so much that I couldn’t finish hearing it when I found it!)
 I also helped organize Tito Kayak‘s protest atop the Statue of Liberty on November 5, 2000.